Final Exam Study Guide: Engl 212

 ------------------------------------------------------------------------------------------------------------------------

 The following are some issues we have considered this semester.
 Expand on these and add works from our reading examples listed here.
 This is not an all-inclusive list.
-Works below are from the Victorian Age and Twentieth Century and Beyond periods.
-Also, works might fit in more than one category.
+Works below are from the Victorian Age and Twentieth Century and Beyond periodsAlso, works might fit in more than one category.

 1. Gender - what was the position of women in Victorian England?
 The British Modern/Postmodern period?
 Were women interested in equality?
-What their role in society should be even given accepted differences from men?
+In what their role(s) in society should be even given accepted differences from men?
 What issues were important for women--work and education?
 How was marriage viewed?
-What qualities, characteristics, and attitudes defined femininity and masculinity?
+Separate spheres doctrine in 19th century?
+More broadly, what qualities, characteristics, and attitudes define femininity and masculinity?
 Were these qualities and attitudes innate or culturally constructed?
-Separate spheres doctrine in 19th century?
-Consider works we read this semester.
-Victorian: Victorian Age general introduction, "Porphyria's Lover," the Stoner sisters in "The Speckled Band."
-Twentieth Century & Beyond: "Glory of Women" (Sassoon), Arcadia (e.g., women in the play, Thomasina, Hannah, Chloe).
-(We've explored this issue from the Romantic period into the Twentieth Century.)
+Example works to consider.
+Victorian: "I'm Happiest When Most Away," "Porphyria's Lover," the Stoner sisters in "The Speckled Band."
+Twentieth Century & Beyond: "Glory of Women" (Sassoon), women/girls in "Looking for a Rain God," Huma in "The Prophet's Hair."
+Masculinity can be addressed in these same works--and others we've read.

 3. The Use of/Meanings of the Past.
 Why do some works this semester look to the past?
 For solutions to address social troubles in the present?
 To recapture a sense of what was lost?
 What was this past?
 Also, what is the "present" referenced in works we've read?
 Can the past function as a moral barometer?
 Can one recover the past?
 Does the past help an individual understand the present?
-Victorian: "Ulysses."
-Twentieth Century & Beyond: Arcadia
+Victorian: On Liberty, "Ulysses."

 4. Colonialism and Empire - What defines Englishness?
 What are English values?
 How does being part of the empire but not being considered "English" affect identity?
 Victorian: "The Speckled Band," On Liberty (the final page where Mill compares England/Europe with China?).
-Twientieth Century: "The Day They Burned the Books"
+Twientieth Century: "The Day They Burned the Books."

 6. Victorianism and Twentieth Century - What is the relationship between Victorianism and Twentieth Century?
 What differences do you see in terms of specific ideas about individuals and society?
 Similarities?
 What issues are central to each period?
 (The NA intros will be helpful here/PowerPoint slides.)
 Is Modernism a reaction to/against the Victorian Age?
 "The Speckled Band" and "The Day They Burned the Books" (colonialism)?
 In terms of the Romanticism and Twentieth Century, does "Easter, 1916" show the influence of Romanticism (third stz)?
-Arcadia (Romanticism and Modernism/Postmodernism)?